What Is a Data Breach? (And What To Do If Your Data Is Stolen)

 A data breach is any unauthorized viewing, theft, or use of sensitive, personally identifiable information by a person, group, or software system.
 While some data breaches are unintentional or don’t contain sensitive information, others are due to cyberattacks, phishing schemes, malware, or even just human or software error, exposing your personal information to hackers or thieves.

-Understanding how breaches happen, the potential effects on your life and finances, and what you can do to protect yourself could go a long way toward mitigating any risks to your information.
+Understanding how breaches happen, the potential effects on your life and finances, and how you can protect yourself from identity theft could go a long way toward mitigating any risks to your information.

 Bottom line